utshomax/postman-docs/src/pages/docs/publishing-your-api/api-documentation-overview.md

 ## Publish your documentation

-Publishing a collection makes your documentation publicly available to anyone in the world.
+Publishing a collection makes your documentation publicly available on `getpostman.com` or your own [custom domain](/docs/publishing-your-api/custom-doc-domains/).
 As you update your collection, the published documentation automatically stays in sync with your latest changes.

 Learn more about [publishing your documentation](/docs/publishing-your-api/publishing-your-docs/).

 > You can't publish a collection that's linked to an API.
-Instead, you can [publish a version of an API](http://localhost:8000/docs/designing-and-developing-your-api/versioning-an-api/api-versions/) to make your API and its documentation available to consumers.
+Instead, you can [publish a version of an API](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/) to make your API and its documentation available to consumers.

 ## View documentation